 A range of FLEXYNETS concepts will be developed in the project:

 FLEXYNETS Substations: a number of substation configurations that are suitable for the concept of FLEXYNETS will be defined, simulated and tested.

-FLEXYNETS Control: Development of low-level control strategies for prosumers’ substations, including the FLEXYNETS-Loop control together with development of high-level control strategies for management of the DHC network at centralized level and development of a strategy for integrating the devised DHC networks with the electric and the gas networks.
-Besides this specific software will be elaborated and tested in a DHC pilot.
+FLEXYNETS Control: Development of low-level control strategies for prosumers’ substations, including the FLEXYNETS-Loop control together with development of high-level control strategies for managing the DHC network at centralized level and development of a strategy for integrating the devised DHC networks with the electric and the gas networks.
+Furthermore, this specific software will be elaborated and tested in a DHC pilot.

 FLEXYNETS Trading: Among other inputs, the technical challenges will address the issue of net metering systems with particular focus on the cost benefit trade-off of their use for thermal applications.
-Also, trading policies assessment from the investigation of best practices on incentive schemes and regulations are included.
+Also included is assessment of trading policies from the investigation of best practices on incentive schemes and regulations.
 The national, regional and local levels will be investigated at least across the four EU countries represented by the project partners (Italy, Germany, Denmark and Spain).

-In WP2 concerning assessment of combinations of energy sources and sinks, PlanEnergi is responsible of the evaluation of centralized and diffused storages.
-Here 3 different possible options will be studied, taking into account their advantages and disadvantages:
+In WP2 concerning assessment of combinations of energy sources and heat/cold sinks, PlanEnergi is responsible of the evaluation of centralized and dispersed storages.
+Here three different possible options are studied, taking into account their advantages and disadvantages:

 - Centralized “daily” water storages